Publications

 Since the mid-1980s, new technical developments such as the PostScript programming language have allowed every graphic designer to develop their own fonts and act as suppliers of new alphabets alongside the established font manufacturers.
 The publication postscript combines very divergent positions with a focus on the German-speaking area and presents around 100 fonts in the postscript collection, which follow different design tendencies such as the revitalization of classic typeface designs.
 Text contributions by the editors as well as by Robin Kinross and Walter Pamminger explain technical and design aspects of contemporary type design.

 Edited by: Dr. Eva Kraus, Andreas Pawlik, Martina Fineder.
 Texts by: Martina Fineder, Robin Kinross, Dr. Eva Kraus, Walter Pamminger, Andreas Pawlik.
-Hard Cover, Thread Stitching, 264 Pages, 244 Ills.
+Hardcover, thread sewn, 264 pages, 244 Ills.
 Neugraphic.
 Publisher: Hatje Cantz.

 Camille Graeser: Synthese

 Bilingual edition German and English.
-Softcover with flaps, 16.4 x 24 cm, 196 pages.
-Publisher: Kunsthaus Bregenz.
+Softcover with flaps, thread sewn, 16.4 x 24 cm, 196 pages.
+Publisher: Kunsthaus Zürich.
 Design: Neugraphic.